ghik/opinionated-scala/Type-system-basics.md

 save(map) // error
 ```

 However, we can employ an ugly hack and leverage the fact that if something is declared as `Any`, it will *always* be boxed in runtime.
-This means that `Any` is effectively represented as `AnyRef` in runtime and we can do an ugly but perfectly safe cast:
+Since `Any` is effectively represented as `AnyRef` in runtime, we can do an ugly but perfectly safe cast:

 ```scala
 save(map.asInstanceOf[java.util.Map[String,AnyRef]])